voronindenis/denis_voronin_web_app_infrastructure/README.md

 # Denis Voronin's web application infrastructure

-This repository contains Terraform code to create a web application infrastructure in Selectel.
+This repository contains Terraform code to create a web application infrastructure in Selectel and Ansible configuraion for deploy a web application.

 ## Terraform directory